Tuesday, 7 June 2022

 Here is the Request for Rectification form to be completed

-Can you appeal against the decision?
+Can you appeal the decision if you are not satisfied?

 If you are not satisfied with the decision on your application, you may make a complaint to Data Protection Commission, 21 Fitzwilliam Square South, Dublin 2, D02 RD28, or How to contact us | Data Protection Commissioner